stenglein-lab/Tidyverse_learning/learning_to_plot_and_manipulate_data_in_the_tidyverse.md

   xlab("")
 ```

 What's the hottest month in Fort Collins?
+What months have the most variable or least variable maximum and minimum temperatures?

+##### [Time permitting] Exercise 1

-#### Exercise: create a plot that shows the average monthly precipitation in Fort Collins.
+Create a plot that shows the average monthly precipitation in Fort Collins.

 Our data frame contains a variable (column) named PRCP, which captures average monthly precipitation in inches.

-Create a plot that will tell you what is the rainiest month?
+Which is the rainiest month in Fort Collins?
 How many inches does it rain on average in that month?

+##### [Time permitting] Exercise 2

+Use [geom_jitter](https://ggplot2.tidyverse.org/reference/geom_jitter.html) instead of geom_boxplot in the above code.
+Jitter can be used to represent distributions of data points, especialy when they have identical values for one of their positional variables (all the x positions for the data points for each month would totally overlap if you used geom_point in our example).

+You could also try [geom_violin](https://ggplot2.tidyverse.org/reference/geom_violin.html) to make a violin plot, or change the [alpha aesthetic](https://ggplot2.tidyverse.org/reference/aes_colour_fill_alpha.html#alpha) to add transparency to be able to see overlapping points.

 #### Saving a plot